What is an APR?

 Can my APR change after I get my credit card?

 If your credit card came with an intro APR, the APR will rise when the introductory period expires.
 Your card issuer may also raise your APR if your credit score goes down, because a lower credit score makes you riskier to lend to.

-Federal law requires credit card issuers to give notice before changing your APR, so you will normally have 45 days to agree with the new rate or cancel your card.
-Your credit card may also have a variable APR that is adjusted based on the prime rate, but this type of change doesn’t require advance notice since it is already in your cardmember agreement.
+Federal law requires credit card issuers to give notice before changing your APR, so you’ll normally have 45 days to agree with the new rate or cancel your card.
+Your credit card may also have a variable APR that is adjusted based on the prime rate, but this type of change doesn’t require advance notice since it’s already in your cardmember agreement.